advancedresearch/advancedresearch.github.io/blog/2017-12-26-third-and-last-conversation-with-the-first-zen-robot-in-2050.md

 Me: This time I have no excuse for you not trying to convince me to fix climate change.
 Alan: I know.
-Me: However, neither I have not come to listen to your zen bullshit.
+Me: However, neither I have come to listen to your zen bullshit.
 I came to destroy you.
 Alan: You can not destroy me, I am too powerful.
 Me: I will simply use your own power against you.
 Alan: Go on.
 Try.